 What does a close reading do?

 It might look closely at a monologue or brief scene, such as Hamlet's encounter with his father's ghost, and analyze the explicit plot points and the subtle foreshadowing contained in that scene.
-It might examine the representation of concentric rings of social power in the opening of "Bernice Bobs Her Hair," or it might make a specific claim about how and why the author uses references to other books.
+It might examine all the kinds of containers that appear in "Heart in the Ground," or a particular theme, such as the traditional gender roles seen in the play.

 What words did the author choose, what do they mean, and what function do they serve?
 In what ways is word order and grammatical structure significant?
 (One character might speak only a few words at a time, but grunt a lot; another may ramble.
 Talk like Yoda, another character might.)

 That means reading every word: it's not enough to have a vague sense of the plot.
 Maybe that sounds obvious, but few people pay serious attention to the words that make up every work of literature.
 Remember, English papers aren't about the real world; they're about representations of the world in language.
 Words are all we have to work with, and you have to pay attention to them. -- Jack Lynch

 We need more evidence, so we go back to the text--the whole essay now, not just this one passage--and look for additional clues.
 And as we proceed in this way, paying close attention to the evidence, asking questions, formulating interpretations, we engage in a process that is central to essay writing and to the whole academic enterprise: in other words, we reason toward our own ideas. --Patricia Kain